Quarterly Report of the Chief Executive Officer of ARPANSA - January to March 2020

-ARPANSA endorsed three transport security plans this quarter.
-Under the Code of Practice for the Security of Radioactive Sources (RPS 11) some sources of radiation require a greater level of protection planning for transportation.
-ARPANSA assessment of transport plans for these radioactive sources helps to ensure the safety and security considerations, including the transport arrangements and route, are suitable for their shipment.
-This maintains risk-informed and effective regulatory oversight of these types of radiation sources.
+ARPANSA endorsed four transport security plans this quarter.
+Under the Code of Practice for the Security of Radioactive Sources (RPS 11, 2019), security-enhanced sources are assessed to ensure the security considerations, including the transport arrangements and route, are suitable for the shipment.

-ARPANSA’s international engagement provides the agency with the means of influencing the international radiation protection and nuclear safety and security framework, and for taking stock of international developments to ensure ARPANSA’s regulatory framework and radiation protection standards are based on international best practice.
-The following is a summary of key international engagement this quarter.
+ARPANSA’s international engagement provides the agency with the means of influencing the international radiation protection and nuclear safety and security framework and tracking international developments, in order to help Australia’s regulatory framework and standards align with international best practice.

 Details of directions given by the Minister

 No directions were given by the Minister under section 16 of the Act.